Here’s a look at the life of Warren Buffett, chairman and chief executive officer of Berkshire Hathaway Inc.

 1989-2006 - Director of the Coca-Cola Company.

-Buffett announces he has agreed to serve as an economic adviser to John Kerry
+May 2004 - Buffett announces he has agreed to serve as an economic adviser to John Kerry during the Kerry presidential campaign.

 September 2008 - Invests $5 billion in Goldman Sachs and $3 billion in General Electric.

-February 15, 2011 - Receives the Presidential Medal of Freedom.
+February 15, 2011 - Receives the Presidential Medal of Freedom from President Barack Obama.

 August 2011 - Invests $5 billion in Bank of America.

-August 14, 2011 - The New York Times, publishes an op-ed wriitten by Buffett, "Stop Coddling the Super-Rich."
+August 14, 2011 - The New York Times publishes an op-ed written by Buffett, “Stop Coddling the Super-Rich.”
 He calls on Congress to increase taxes on Americans making more than $1 million.
 This becomes known as the Buffett Rule.